westondcrewe/flask-on-docker/README.md

 ## Instructions
 ### Development
 To run the development services of this project properly, the user should follow these steps and commands:
-  1. From the root folder, run the command
+  1. From the root folder, run the following command to build and start your server
    ```
 	$ docker-compose up -d --build
    ```